Personal Essay Writing Essentials

-In addition to the 10-class course, we host a separate one-time workshop inspired by The New York Times Tiny Memoir Contest for Students.
+As part of the course, we host a workshop inspired by The New York Times Tiny Memoir Contest for Students.
 We invite and teach teenagers of all writing levels -- whether or not they finally decide to submit their work to the contest -- to tell a short, powerful, true story about a meaningful experience from their life, each with a unique voice and style.
 This workshop is designed to provide an open space for teenagers to listen, share, and grow both as a writer and a person.
 It also serves as a rehearsal of crafting personal narratives for college admissions.

 Contest rule: Your tiny memoir should be a short, powerful, true story about a meaningful experience from your own life.
 It must be 100 words or fewer, not including the title.

 Age eligibility: 13 to 19 in middle school or high school

 Dr. Kemick is an award-winning poet, journalist, and fiction writer.
 His new nonfiction book, I Am Herod, takes readers backstage and undercover at one of the world’s largest religious events.
 He is also the author of Caribou Run, a collection of poetry.

 Dr. Kemich has published widely in all three genres, and his work has been included in anthologies in North America and Europe.
 He is the recipient of multiple awards including two National Magazine Awards.

 Award-winning poet, journalist, and fiction writer